European Brown Hare

 Anatomy and Appearance

-The hind legs of European hares are extremely strong and can be up to 5.5-6.2 inch (14-16 cm) long.
+The hind legs of brown hares are extremely strong and can be up to 5.5-6.2 inch (14-16 cm) long.
 This would be similar to an adult human being with feet measuring 15.7-23.6 inch (40-60 cm).

 Senses and Abilities

-The European hare does not have sharp claws or teeth it could use to defend itself against foxes or birds of prey.
+The brown hare does not have sharp claws or teeth it could use to defend itself against foxes or birds of prey.
 It can only try to make an escape – the faster the better, of course.
 But before starting to run the hare lies down flat on the ground when in danger.
 Perhaps the enemy might miss it then?
 Only at the last second, the hare makes a dash – at impressive 43.4 mph (70 km/h)!

 Behavior

-Why Do European Hare Fight Each Other?
+Why Do Brown Hares Fight Each Other?

-If you are lucky you can watch European hares staging boxing matches in springtime.
+If you are lucky you can watch brown hares staging boxing matches in springtime.
 For this they stand on their hind legs and hit each other with their front paws.
 As if they would compete in a boxing ring.

 But there is no referee and the animals often end up with bleeding scratches.
 In the past, people thought two males would fight for a lady hare, but the fights actually involve one male and one female hare.
 If the male hare wins and also beats the lady in a foot race, she accepts the male hare as a mating partner.